Working with a Funeral and Memorial Home

 Common Funeral Hymns

 Your choice of caterer delivers serving-ready food.
-The St. Luke Funeral Team will need to contact your caterer before the luncheon to coordinate serving needs. $100 reception fee applies.
+Your funeral home director will need to contact your caterer before the luncheon to coordinate serving needs.

-**St. Luke Fellowship Hall can seat 100 guests.
-For larger numbers, seating cannot be guaranteed.
+**St. Luke Fellowship Hall can seat a maximum of 100 guests.